-So there you have it: A detailed comparison of Facebook Ads, Google Ads, and SEO for real estate investors.
+So there you have it: A detailed comparison of SEO vs. Google Ads vs. Facebook Ads for real estate investors.
 As you can see, each has its own set of benefits and drawbacks.
 And each should be used at different stages in the lead generation process.

 But if we had to pick the best method for real estate investors, it would be SEO.
 Why?
 Because once you rank for your target keywords, the leads will keep coming in month after month with little to no effort on your part.
 That’s the power of evergreen marketing.

 If you’re just getting started, though, focus on generating leads through all channels — Facebook Ads, Google Ads, direct mail, door knocking, cold calling, etc. — while working on your SEO.
 And if you need help getting started, we’ve got a free guide that will teach you everything you need to know about real estate marketing.